tsouche/learn-kubernetes/tutorial-1-concepts.md

   Additionally, the API server acts as the gateway to the cluster.
 By definition, the API server must be accessible by clients from outside the cluster, whereas the nodes, and certainly containers, may not be.
 Clients authenticate the API server and also use it as a bastion and proxy/tunnel to _Nodes_ and _Pods_ (and _Services_).

-* ### the cluster state store
+* ### etcd = the cluster state store
   All persistent cluster state is stored in an instance of `etcd`.
 This provides a way to store configuration data reliably.
 With watch support, coordinating components can be notified very quickly of changes.

-* ### the Controller Manager, Controllers and the Scheduler Most cluster-level functions are currently monitored by a separate process, called the **Controller Manager**.
-When the Controller Manager need to launch an action (e.G. "deploy the application A"), it will start a **controller** to actually do it.
+* ### the Controller Manager, Controllers
+  Most cluster-level functions are monitored by a separate process, called the **Controller Manager**.
+When the _Controller Manager_ need to launch an action (e.G. "deploy the application A"), it will start a **Controller** to actually do it.

-  The **Controller** is given one input: the **'desired state'** (for instance deploying 5 instances of the application A).
+  The *Controller* is given one input: the ***'desired state'*** (for instance deploying 5 instances of the application A).
 With this target, it will work continuously to drive the actual state towards the desired state, while reporting back the currently observed state in the cluster state store, so that users and other controllers can see it.
 The controller typically watch for changes to relevant resources in order to minimize reaction latency and redundant work: this enables decentralized and decoupled choreography-like coordination without a message bus.

+* ### the Scheduler
-  When the controller decides that an action is needed, it will rely on the **Scheduler** to execute that action.
-For instance, if the controller observes that only 5 instances of the application A are running, it will trigger the _Scheduler_ to "add a _Pod_".
-The controller has no clue on which _Node_ the new _Pods_ should be launched: the *Scheduler* automatically chooses _Nodes_ to run those _Pods_ on.
-The scheduler watches for unscheduled _Pods_ and binds them to _Nodes_, according to the availability of the requested resources, quality of service requirements, affinity and anti-affinity specifications, and other constraints.
+  When the _Controller_ decides that an action is needed, it will rely on the **Scheduler** to execute that action.
+For instance, if the _Controller_ observes that only 4 instances of the application A are running instead of 5, it will trigger the _Scheduler_ to "add a _Pod_".
+The _Controller_ has no clue on which _Node_ the new _Pod_ should be launched: the *Scheduler* automatically chooses _Nodes_ to run those _Pods_ on.
+The _Scheduler_ watches for unscheduled _Pods_ and binds them to _Nodes_, according to the availability of the requested resources, quality of service requirements, affinity and anti-affinity specifications, and other constraints.

 One of the most important notion to acquire is how to properly describe a *'desired state'* and to feed it to the _Master_, so that the _Master_ will do all the job for you.
 Most resources contain metadata, including labels and annotations, fully elaborated desired state (spec), including default values, and observed state (status).
 These metadata are typically described in YAML files, which are very useful to actually manage a Kubernetes cluster.